modolabs/Kurogo-Mobile-Web/doc/Guide/overview.rst

 Kurogo is a PHP framework for delivering high quality, data driven customizable content to a wide range of mobile devices.
-Its strengths lie in the customizable system that allows you to adapt content from a variety of sources and easily present that to mobile devices from feature phones, to early generation smart phones, to modern devices and tablets.The mobile web component exists as a based web application served using PHP.
+Its strengths lie in the customizable system that allows you to adapt content from a variety of sources, and easily present that to a range of mobile devices from feature phones, early generation smart phones, to modern devices and tablets.
+The mobile web component exists as a web based application served using PHP.
 This application is hosted on a web server and users access it using the web browser on their mobile device.

 It is available under a liberal open source MIT license.
-This mean you are free to download, install, copy, modify and use the software as you see fit.
+This means you are free to download, install, copy, modify and use the software as you see fit.

 =======